 I suggest you bookmark Google’s image optimization guide for more technical how-tos.

-6. Always Create Alt Text
+6. Always Create Alt Attributes

 Accessibility for all users is important.
 That’s why adding alt attributes to images is part of our always up-to-date SEO checklist.